simonwep/genesis/README.md

 ### Summary

-This project is designed specifically for small, personal projects requiring a straightforward, simple storage API that you can host yourself including simplified user management.
+This project is designed specifically for small, personal projects requiring a straightforward, simple storage API that you can host yourself, including simplified user management.

 ### Usage